Quick/Quick/Documentation/en-us/TestOrdering.md

 `context` block will ensure Quick runs the tests within this block in the order they are defined.

-That said, despite this attempt to suggest ordering, we strongly suggest that you enable XCTest's "Randomize Execution Order".
-Good, robust unit testing suites avoid imposing ordering on tests as much as possible.
+That said, despite this attempt to suggest ordering, we still strongly suggest that you enable XCTest's "Randomize Execution Order".
+No test should have to depend on another test running before it in order to pass.

 ## Nested `describe` and `context` blocks